-Beginner students sometimes think the two can be used interchangeably, but they actually communicate different things.
+German students sometimes think that "am Morgen" and "morgens" can be used interchangeably, but they actually communicate different things.
+In this blog post I explain the difference.

 Am Morgen, Mittag, Nachmittag, in der Nacht are nouns that refer to one occasion and translate as in the morning, at noon, in the afternoon, and at night.